 “Don’t go chasing waterfalls”….
 Well actually, we recommend you do!

-Ouzoud falls is 157km from Marrakech and located in the High Atlas Mountains.
+Ouzoud Falls is 157km from Marrakech and located in the High Atlas Mountains.
 It is a solid 2.5hour drive there and the same back so it’s a day trip not to be taken lightly if you are short on time.
-That said the travel is total worth it and you can easily spend a full day there exploring and taking photos.
+That said the travel is totally worth it and you can easily spend a full day there exploring and taking photos.

 How to book?

 We booked through our Riad, but it’s a popular day trip, so it’s easy to book on TripAdvisor or Viator before you get there or book with one of the many tour operators in central Marrakech.
 At the halfway point where we stopped off, there were a ton of coaches and minivans going to the falls although you wouldn’t know it once you arrived as it was so big.
 We booked a private driver and it was fairly cheap, around £65 for the two of us and for us it made so much sense as we were only there three nights and didn’t want to waste time waiting for other people to be collected or dropped off at their hotels.
 He also offered to stop pretty much anywhere we wanted, a local market, any restaurants for coffee we wanted and even managed to negotiate a photograph with a local Berber who was just riding his donkey home from work!
 Score!

 Things you should know about the falls